oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 The VECTOR data type is created as a column in a table.
 You can optionally specify the number of dimensions and their format.
 If you don't specify any dimension or format, you can enter vectors of different dimensions with different formats.
 This is a simplification to help you get started with using vectors in Oracle Database with different vector embedding models.
 Once you have chosen your preferred vector embedding model, you should define your vector columns with the dimension size and format used by that embedding model.
 Vector indexes require that all vectors have the same dimension sizes and types.
 When the vector dimensions are explicitly defined, the vector search will be faster as the validity checking is done at insert/update time rather than at query time.

-The number of dimensions must be strictly greater than zero, with a maximum of 65535 for non-BINARY vectors and 65528 for BINARY vectors.
+The number of dimensions must be strictly greater than zero, with a maximum of 65535 vectors.

 The possible dimension formats are:
 *	INT8 (8-bit integers)